 Fig. 1 illustrates the time-slotted task stream system, which includes one HEO satellite and multiple LEO satellites.
 For each satellite, we deployed the pre-trained models for subsequent adaptive inference tasks in advance.
 HEO satellite images typically feature high spatial resolution and extensive coverage, while LEO satellite images offer even greater resolution and more frequent observations.
 The selection of the appropriate satellite depends on the specific task requirements.
-We describe the workflow of an inference system involving two main stages as follows: 1) A task request includes current task requirements when it arrives.
+We describe the workflow of an inference system as follows: 1) A task request includes current task requirements when it arrives.
 Specifically, for HEO imaging tasks, the HEO satellite captures the image first and stores it in the task queue; for LEO imaging tasks, the LEO satellite transmits the task information (e.g., task type, data size, time constraint) to the HEO satellite.
-In the case of imaging tasks, the HEO satellite determines offloading solutions and transmits the offloading decision back to the LEO satellites; 2) When LEO satellites perform imaging tasks, they receive offloading information, process the front part, and send the remaining part to HEO satellites.
-HEO satellites handle these tasks on the First-Come-First-Served (FCFS) principle.
-During HEO imaging tasks, HEO satellites also process the front part and then send the rest to LEO satellites; LEO satellites receive the processing result once HEO satellites complete the task.
+In the case of imaging tasks, the HEO satellite determines offloading solutions and transmits the offloading decision back to the LEO satellite; 2) When LEO satellites perform imaging tasks, they receive offloading information, process the front part, and send the remaining part to the HEO satellite.
+Then, the HEO satellite handle these tasks on a First-Come-First-Served (FCFS) principle.
+LEO satellites receive the processing result once the HEO satellite complete the task.
+During the HEO satellite imaging tasks, the HEO satellite process the front part of DNNs first and then send the rest to LEO satellites.
+Then, LEO satellites handle the rest of tasks.
 For ease of discussion, we do not consider the time it takes for the final results from the HEO satellite for LEO imaging tasks [18].